 As they form a network, you can use the LF routes in different ways:

 - Independent route

-- Use the network to make your own route
+- Combining sections of the routes to make your own route

 - Some routes connect with European Cycle Routes, e.g. Rhine Cycle Route and North Sea Cycle Route